Goings On in AG

 Contact number is 0121-745-6125 – Karen Brinkworth – Group Scout Leader

 Saturday 10-12 Nifty Needles.
-Last Saturday of the month at Acocks Green Library.
+Every Saturday Acocks Green Library.
 Bring along your sewing or knitting, work to this friendly Craft Group.
 Beginners Welcome.
 50p entrance fee.

 Every Saturday – Open Church at St Marys Church, Warwick Rd.
 Everyone welcome to drop in for a cup of tea or coffee, time to chate or time to enjoy peace and quiet.